 • Garnish the finished dish with fresh herbs and fruit for an elegant presentation.

-• Smoked turkey breast will stay fresh in the refrigerator for up to 3 days.
+• Smoked turkey breast will stay fresh in an airtight container in the refrigerator for up to 3 days.
 You can reheat individual slices in the microwave, or place a covered pan of turkey in the oven at 325 degrees F until warmed through.

-• I highly recommend using my homemade BBQ rub recipe to coat your turkey, it’s loaded with flavor.
+• I highly recommend using my homemade BBQ rub recipe or smoked turkey rub to coat your turkey.
 If you don’t want to make your own seasoning, you can purchase your favorite prepared BBQ rub instead.

 How long does it take to smoke turkey breast?